cea-hpc/rbh-find/README.rst

     ./a/b
     ./a/b/c

+As the database is flat and rbh-find does not search in width, the second consequence of this choice is to sort the output elements in a (potentially) efficient way.

 The third difference is probably the most problematic.
 In all the previous examples, we used the action ``-print`` which always evaluates to ``true`` and